NtokozoMkhwanazi/2D-RTT-engine-/README.md

 # Sprite Player Demo

 A simple 2D platformer demo built with **SFML** featuring a sprite-based player with animation, physics, and collision detection.
+This is for Learning what game engine development is about.

 ---